Scope

 The purpose of the symposium was to provide a forum for information exchange on a broad range of topics covering science and technology in optical memory and its related fields.
 However, information explosion in the internet and cloud service has been enforcing optical memory to change from that for consumer storage to that for enterprise storage.
 Many colleagues of us have been seeking for new frontiers of optical memory technologies.
 Considering this situation, the scopes of ISOM are being continuously updated and have been reorganized in 2016.
 To further highlight them, the official name of ISOM was changed from “International Symposium on Optical Memory” to “International Symposium on Imaging, Sensing, and Optical Memory” in 2017.
 Paper submissions related to the new scopes as well as the conventional ones would be strongly encouraged.

-In ISOM’24, along this direction, it will be highly expected to discuss the current status of optical memory, imaging, sensing, and other related technologies.
-In ISOM’23, the largest number of papers, in recent years, including topics such as artificial intelligence were presented, and many participants made fruitful discussions.
-So, please present your latest results at ISOM’24, and make meaningful information exchange and fruitful discussion.
-In principle, ISOM’24 will be held face-toface style, but some invited talks may be presented through online.
+In ISOM’25, along this direction, it will be highly expected to discuss the current status of optical memory, imaging, sensing, and other related technologies.
+In ISOM’23 and ’24, the largest number of papers, including new topics such as artificial intelligence were presented, and many participants made fruitful discussions.
+So, please present your latest results at ISOM’25, and make meaningful information exchange and fruitful discussion.
+In principle, ISOM’25 will be held face-to-face style, but some invited talks may be presented through online.

-We are looking forward to your paper submission and seeing you in Himeji, Hyogo, Japan.
+We are looking forward to your paper submission and seeing you Utsunomiya, Tochigi, Japan.

 SCOPE OF THE SYMPOSIUM

-ISOM'24 will discuss the current status of Optical Memory, Imaging, Sensing, and Other Related Technologies.
+ISOM’25 will focus on the latest progress and research in Optical Memory, Imaging, Sensing, and Other Related Technologies.

 1. Optical Memory